 - 2013 Workshop - The Patient Preference Initiative: Incorporating Patient Preference Information into the Medical Device Regulatory Processes

-Groups interested in starting or conducting a patient preference study should email CDRH-PPI@fda.hhs.gov and may consider requesting a pre-submission meeting, which is a type of q-submission meeting (PDF - 215 KB) to discuss a potential or current patient preference study.
-We encourage medical device manufacturers and other stakeholders to consult with CDRH early when considering patient preference studies.
+Groups interested in starting or conducting a PPI study should email CDRH-PPI@fda.hhs.gov.
+You may request a pre-submission meeting to discuss a potential or current PPI study.
+We encourage medical device manufacturers and other stakeholders to consult with CDRH early when considering PPI studies.

-In considering PPI, the FDA remains committed to assuring that devices are safe and effective.
-The FDA encourages medical device manufacturers to consider the impact of PPI across the entire life cycle of a device.
-The inclusion of PPI does not change any review standards for medical devices.
+The FDA remains committed to assuring that medical devices are safe and effective.
+The FDA encourages medical device manufacturers to consider the impact of PPI across the entire life cycle of a medical device.
+Including PPI does not change any review standards for medical devices.

 For more information, refer to these guidance documents: